 b.
 Senators from the Divisions shall be elected by a majority of the members of their respective areas.
 Senators from the part-time faculty shall be elected by a majority of votes cast by the part-time faculty.

 c.
 Procedures for election of part-time faculty representation will be determined by the Election Committee (Article 4, Section 3).
+Should refer to Bylaws

 d.
 The Senate shall settle disputes regarding elections and qualifications.

-Section 4: Terms of Office – Senators

-a.
-Senators shall serve for a minimum of one year, with a maximum of three consecutive years, unless the Division votes to extend their term as outlined in b., below.

-b.
-A Senator may be elected to a new term where term limits are exceeded providing that the electing body, with full knowledge that term limits will be exceeded, confirms by a two-thirds vote to elect the Senator.

-c.
-A Senator may be elected to a Senate office (President, President-Elect OR Past-President, Secretary or Treasurer) in any of their three year terms, thus extending their term.

-d.
-If a Senator resigns during a term of office, a new Senator shall be elected by the same procedures outlined in Article III, Section 3.

-Section 5: Recall from Office

-a.
-A Senator may be removed from office by a two-thirds division vote of the electing body.
+Move to Bylaws

+redundant

 ARTICLE IV – OFFICERS